 My interest in crime writing was sparked by my parents’ collection of John Creasey and Edgar Wallace novels on the bookshelves at home.
 I discovered Eric Ambler when I was a student.
 Then Dashiell Hammett and Raymond Chandler and Ross Macdonald and Elmore Leonard.
 And Sue Grafton and Robert B Parker.
 Another one of my heroes, Stephen J Cannell, said about writing crime stories… ‘All the way through, keep asking yourself – what is the bad guy doing?’
 I appreciate the debt I owe them all.

-The crime section in bookshops and libraries is a crowded space.
+The crime section in bookshops, in libraries and on the screen is a crowded space.
 But crime is a flexible commodity.
 Uniquely, it gives the author enormous scope.
 And in the best of hands it can cross boundaries and embrace all other genres.

 So please read on… ”